cupy/cupy/docs/source/tutorial/basic.rst

    ...     return loss
    >>> optimizer.update(lossfun, args...)

+See :meth:`Optimizer.update` for the full specification.

 Trainer
 ~~~~~~~

-When we want to train neural networks, we have to run *training loops* that update parameters for many times.
+When we want to train neural networks, we have to run *training loops* that update parameters many times.
 A typical training loop consists of following procedures:

 1. Iterations over training datasets